Snapshots

 The Story of Addy

 It was strange but in 2010, I thought I saw Addy eating at a fast food restaurant in America.
-The young woman I saw certainly was not the Addy I met long ago in Sarajevo, but she looked identical to her.
+The young woman I saw definitely was not the Addy I had met in Sarajevo years ago, but she looked identical to her with her wide spaced, very dark eyes and an unusual thin upper lip.

 This young woman saw that I was staring at her and it made both of us uncomfortable.
 So I got up from my table and went up to her...

-In my passable English, I asked, "I am sorry for staring at you, but I have a question.
-You look exactly like someone I knew a long time ago, but I know you cannot possibly be her."
+In my best English, I asked, "I am sorry for staring at you, but I have a question.
+I am very good at remembering faces and you look exactly like someone I knew a long time ago, but I know you cannot possibly be her."

 I paused, "Do you have maybe a relative named Addy?
 She would have been your age in the mid-1990s and she looks identical to you?"